iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 $$

 Here, I simplified the original SSM by omitting the direct path, as it can be derived from the state vector (for the all-pole filter only).
-Here's the PyTorch implementation of it:
+Below is the PyTorch implementation of it:

 ```python
 @torch.jit.script